 It doesn't go to pot if you drive the C5 X enthusiastically, either.
 The steering is a little on the lifeless side, but the car grips well and always feels secure.
 There are different driving modes including a 'Sport' setting that firms up the suspension, but really the C5 X is more at home being driven leisurely.

-As for space inside, there's plenty of it upfront and thanks to Citroen building the car not just in China but with the Chinese in mind, there's tons of rear leg and headroom.
+As for space inside, there's plenty of it upfront and there's tons of rear leg and headroom too.
 The boot doesn't quite offer the space of a traditional estate car like the Volkswagen Passat GTE or an SUV like the C5 Aircross, but at 485 litres (1,580 litres with the seats down) it's still of a decent size.
+In fact, one of the design parameters is that the car must be able to fit a washing machine in the boot without folding the seats.
+Remember that, when you need to go to the tip.

 The C5 X feels a bit Volkswageny in terms of quality too.
 It easily has the most tactile and well-screwed-together interior of any Citroen on sale.
 The dashboard has a lovely mixture of squidgy plastics, stitched leather (the stitches are in the shape of Citroen's double-chevron badge) and wood trim giving a pleasingly quality feel.
 There's also a new version of Citroen's infotainment system which is both easier to use and looks better than before.

 Citroen has pulled off a bit of a coup with the C5 X as it could have felt like a big car with an identity crisis, but it doesn't.
-In many respects it's a welcome alternative for those bored with plug-in hybrid SUVs.
+It has pulled off a miracle with the residual values and the pricing makes it a properly tempting alternative to something altogether more tedious.
+And if you are sick of rock-hard suspension and race seats, the C5 X is a real relief.